-1. If there is more than one residual duty assignment being filled by promotion, assignment, reassignment, hire, or, transfer at the same time, how are the duty assignments awarded?
+1. If there is more than one (1) residual duty assignment being filled by promotion, assignment, reassignment, hire, or, transfer at the same time, how are the duty assignments awarded?

 Answer: Employees make selections based upon their installation Seniority.
 In the case of multiple employees with the same Installation Seniority, selections will be made based upon the other "tie-breakers" identified in Article 38.3.J.1-7.
+However, in-craft promotions are based on the employee's current standing on the PER.

-2. Must an employee new to the craft or installation be assigned to a Preferred Duty Assignment?
+2. Must an employee new to the craft or installation be assigned to a preferred duty assignment?

 Answer: Yes.
-Within 60 days the employee shall be selected from the Preferred Assignment Register to a Preferred Duty Assignment or be assigned in accordance with Article 38.5.A8.
+Within 60 days the employee shall be selected from the preferred assignment register to a preferred duty assignment or be assigned in accordance with Article 38.5.A.8.

-3. Where are Preferred Assignment Registers and Promotion Eligibility Registers established and posted?
+3. Where are preferred assignment registers and promotion eligibility registers established and posted?

-Answer: If two or more maintenance occupational groups exist in an installation or in an installation where an employee is domiciled, a Promotion Eligibility Register for those occupational groups offering promotional opportunity must be established.
-If two or more employees hold duty assignments within the same occupational group, a Preferred Assignment Register must be established.
+Answer: If two (2) or more maintenance occupational groups exist in an installation or in an installation where an employee is domiciled, a promotion eligibility register for those occupational groups offering promotional opportunity must be established.
+If two (2) or more employees hold duty assignments within the same occupational group, a preferred assignment register must be established.
 These registers will be posted in the installation and will be used to fill vacant positions.

-4. What is the procedure for stopping the maintenance bidding process prior to the breaks identified in Article 38?
+4. What is the procedure for stopping the maintenance bidding process in Article 38?

-Answer: Prior to posting the Notice of Intent, management must determine if there are duty assignments that will be reverted or changed if they are vacated during the bidding process.
-These duty assignments must then be listed on the Notice of intent.
+Answer: Prior to posting the Notice of Intent, management must determine if there are duty assignment(s) that will be reverted or changed if they are vacated during the bidding process.
+These duty assignment(s) must then be listed on the Notice of intent.